tminglei/form-binder/README.md

 }
 ```

+#### Integrate with `scalatra`
-`form-binder` **hasn't built-in support for Scalatra**, though it was created for a scalatra-based project.
+**Form-binder hasn't built-in support for Scalatra**, though it was created for a scalatra-based project.
 But you can do it youself easily like below:
 ```scala
 // firstly, create your FormBindSupport.scala
 import com.github.tminglei.bind.simple._